Fola-b3/HW-1/HW-report.md

 What is ***Data Abstarction****.
 Three ___operations___ translate from __*domain specific visualization language*__ to **_generic visulization language_**

 ### Q3 - Animal Image
-![This is my brothers dod, hisname is TJ.] (data scie pro.jpg)
+![This is my brothers dod, hisname is TJ.] (tj.jpg)

-Insert your answer and explanation here
+- Initially the image name had some spaces in it, i was confused as to why it did not show up, i went back to the instructions and saw your notes.
 ## Tableau

 ### Q1 - Region Other Than the South